Understanding Part 3 is not always straight forward, and working out which training aid you need in order to study can be confusing.

 Below you will find a guide to the most common questions we hear.
 If you're asking the same question, click the link and it'll take you to the product you need - simples!

-When the ADI Part 3 test changes over in October, the old PST based teaching system will no longer be of any use when studying for / taking the Part 3 Test, or for teaching pupils.
+When the ADI Part 3 test changes over, the old PST based teaching system will no longer be of any use when studying for / taking the Part 3 Test, or for teaching pupils.
 The new Driving Instructor teaching Aid is aimed at the new Part 3 test, and also the new driving test.
 Perfect for teaching the new client based lessons.

 Fault analysis is an essential skill required for driving instruction.
 Working out why a pupil is making mistakes is the stepping stone to correcting it.
 Many PDI trainees struggle with the Core Competencies, but once they begin to understand them, the level of teaching and confidence rises dramatically.